omarr45/astro-portfolio/src/content/blog/tailwind-dynamic-classes.md

 ### 2. Faster Hack:

 Another way to fix this is to add a dummy element to your html, and add the classes to it.
 This way, TailwindCSS will not remove the classes.
 Just don't forget to **hide** the element.
+You can also write it anywhere in your source code, but I don't prefer this way.

 ```html
 <div